-When requested by the Contractor, the Resident Engineer will provide general maintenance guides (e.g., IDOT Erosion and Sediment Control Field Guide) to the Contractor for the practices associated with this project.
-Describe how all items will be checked for structural integrity, sediment accumulation and functionality.
-Any damage or undermining shall be repaired immediately.
-Provide specifics on how repairs will be made.
+When requested by the Contractor, the Resident Engineer will provide general maintenance guides to the Contractor for the practices associated with this project.
 The following additional procedures will be used to maintain, in good and effective operating conditions, the vegetation, erosion and sediment control measures and other protective measures identified in this plan.
 It will be the Contractor's responsibility to attain maintenance guidelines for any manufactured BMPs which are to be installed and maintained per manufacture's specifications.